-Below is a list of injuries that are commonly the subject of personal injury claims.
-If you go to the type of bodily injury claim you are interested in, you will find examples and statistics of personal injury settlement amounts.
+Below is a list of injuries commonly subject to personal injury claims.
+If you go to the type of bodily injury claim you are interested in, you will find examples and statistics of personal injury compensation amounts.

 - Average Paraplegia Verdicts

 - Disc Injury Verdicts

 - Foot, Ankle, and Leg